I have updated my dining room for spring and my favorite item in my refreshed space is my DIY rustic metal tile wall decor.

-Earlier that same day, I was at World Market shopping for my Dining Room Refresh and saw these Venetian tile plaques.
+Earlier that same day, I was at World Market shopping for my Dining Room Refresh and saw the Venetian tile plaques. <— They are discontinued but you can use these galvanized ceiling tiles.
 After I saw the inspiration piece, I called my local World Market to hold 3 of those tiles and I would be in the next day to get them.

 We had these old 2 by 4’s in our garage that we picked up at a garage sale over a year ago.
 I was educated by Mr. DD that these are vintage and old because they actually measure 2 x 4.
 I guess I did not know that today’s 2 x 4’s are not the exact measure.
 This is the perfect wood to use to frame the metal tiles.

 We started by cutting the 2 x 4’s down the middle with a table saw.

 This project quickly went from a “We” to a Mr. DD.
 He could hardly wait to use the Ryobi router and table.
 Since the router bit was not high enough to take away the proper amount needed to completely recess the metal tins, 2 passes were needed.
 Mr. DD set the router height to the full length of the bit for the first pass.